davidronnlid/qltest/README.md

+### String and array algos

+- I am not an algorithms pro and don't pretend to be one.
+While I tried to have basic time and space complexity considerations in mind while writing the code, my main goal was to make the solution work, not performance-wise perfect.
+I'd love to become better at writing performance-optimized code but currently do not have enough knowledge to expand on performance questions such as the ones in the specs about how a different solution might be preferred if larger amounts of data were provided as inputs to the algorithms.

 ### Credit card component

 - Material UI was included for styling of the component to reduce development time spent on UI and to ensure ease of use as per task specs